PrestaShop/prestashop-shop-creator/README.md

 /install/fixtures/fashion directory of PrestaShop, to generate at the installation a shop initialized with the specified number of entities.

+> [!NOTE]
+> In 2023, we attempted to fix multiple issues regarding this tool.
+Sadly, we found out its design (using XML files as output) made it very hard to output a controlled format.
+> Another way to load heavy loads of data into a shop is being tried on this repository: [PrestaShop/ps_fixturescreator](https://github.com/PrestaShop/ps_fixturescreator)

 Installation & configuration
 --------